shenhuiying2017/azure-docs.es-es/articles/cloud-services/cloud-services-dotnet-diagnostics-applicationinsights.md

 <properties
-   pageTitle="Solucionar problemas de Servicios en la nube con Application Insights | Microsoft Azure" description="Aprenda a solucionar problemas del servicio en la nube mediante el uso de Application Insights para procesar datos de Diagnósticos de Azure." services="cloud-services" documentationCenter=".net" authors="sbtron"
+   pageTitle="Troubleshoot Cloud Services using Application Insights | Microsoft Azure" description="Learn how to troubleshoot cloud service issues by using Application Insights to process data from Azure Diagnostics." services="cloud-services" documentationCenter=".net" authors="sbtron"